plandes/deepnlp/doc/movie-example.md

 # Movie Review Sentiment Example

-This document describes the [movie review task example] to demonstrate the DeepZenols NLP framework for the Stanford/Cornell movie review data set sentiment analysis task.
+This document describes the [movie review task example] to demonstrate the DeepZenols NLP framework on the sentiment analysis task using the [Stanford movie review] and [Cornell sentiment polarity] data sets.

 As before, we'll incrementally go through the [configuration file] section by section skipping those we have already covered in the [deeplearn API] and [deep